 State : Installed

-After you have installed OpenSSH server in Windows, you must change sshd service startup type to automatic and start the service using PowerShell:
+You need to change the startup type of the sshd service to automatic and start the service using PowerShell:

 Set-Service -Name sshd -StartupType 'Automatic'